wuxb45/remixdb/README.md

 as well as a thread-safe embedded key-value store implementation, namely RemixDB.
 It compiles on recent Linux/FreeBSD/MacOS and supports x86\_64 and AArch64 CPUs.

-# Limitations of the Current Implementation

-* *KV size*: The maximum key+value size is capped at 65500 bytes.
-This roughly corresponds to the 64KB block size limit.
-TODO: store every huge value in a separate file and record the file name as the value of the KV pair in RemixDB.

 # Optimization: Minimizing REMIX (Re-)Building Cost

 This implementation employs an optimization to minimize the REMIX building cost.